Dive Sites in Gran Canaria

 At Tufia there are several entry points for snorkelling and diving down to 20-30m.
 This area has some areas further out with gorgonias, seahorses, flabellina, as well as butterfly rays and angel sharks.
 Some lucky divers have even seen turtles in the area, and if you go early in the morning some divers have spotted sharks patrolling near to the local fish-farms!

 The Bay of Gando (next to the airport) is a military area and is closed for diving, however just outside the bay, on the Gando Shoal there are several wrecks that can only be reached by boat, including the wreck of the Alphonso XII in 60m of water where it is rumoured you can still find gold coins!
-Sadly the military authorities will only allow Spanish Nationals access to these dive sites as it is close to a large air and sea base.
+Sadly the military authorities will only allow Spanish Nationals access to these dive locations as it is close to a large military air and sea base.

 Diving in Playa del Ingles, Maspalomas, Meloneras